 Visiting Turks and Caicos with the kids

 If you’re not prepared, traveling with kids can change your holiday drastically.
 While as grown-ups, we’re often perfectly content to lounge for hours and dive into a good book, our younger counterparts need action, pretty much all of the time.
 While choosing a beach destination can be really fun for kids and teens, you know for a fact that even swimming and playing on the beach might grow old after a while, and you’ll need to amp your game to keep everybody happy.
-We’ve experienced this first-hand and asked our 11 year-old son Max to give you some tips on how to keep your crew content while spending time on Turks and Caicos.
+We’ve experienced this first-hand and asked our 11 year-old son Max to give you some tips on how to keep your crew content while spending time on our Turks and Caicos villas.
 In no particular order, here are a few things he really enjoys and thinks other kids might like, too.